tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 it can get a whole lot uglier!

-The solution to this is to not mix your HTML & PHP code together and maintain a clear sepration between the to.
+The solution to this is to not mix your HTML & PHP code together and maintain a clear separation between the to.
 This also allows designers to work on the user interface without have to understand the codebase.

 There are templating libraries for PHP such as Twig and Smarty which introduce their own template tags for using in your HTML templates.
-Or you can use of PHP itself to do the templating but maintain the discipline of keeping logic and view code seperate.
-It may even be worth using different file extentions to keep it clear; `.php` for logic and `.phtml` for HTML templates.
+Or you can use of PHP itself to do the templating but maintain the discipline of keeping logic and view code separate.
+It may even be worth using different file extensions to keep it clear; `.php` for logic and `.phtml` for HTML templates.

 The choice between using PHP or a dedicated templating library can often be